-At the end of the 17th century a new way of thinking emerged based on philosophical and scientific concepts.
-We now call this time the Enlightenment or the Age of Reason.
+From the end of the 17th century a new way of thinking emerged based on philosophical and scientific concepts.
+We now call this the Enlightenment or the Age of Reason.

 When did it begin?

-The beginning of the Enlightenment is a matter of some debate.
-Most see it as spanning the time between the end of the Renaissance and the beginning of the Industrial Revolution, from the mid-1600s to the late 18th century.
+When exactly the Enlightenment began is a subject of debate.
+Most see the ‘Dawn of Reason’ as having spanned between the end of the Renaissance and the beginning of the Industrial Revolution, from the mid-1600s to the late 18th century.

 However, the timescale is not all that important – what really matters is the thinking and radical ideas behind it.
 This was a time when Europe embraced a new age of reason, rational debate and scientific discovery.

-For centuries everyday life had been highly-influenced by several major authorities, especially the Church.
-People believed the Bible was the true and absolute word of God, that humans had been around for only a few thousand years, that Adam and Eve both existed and that the universe revolved around the Earth.
+For centuries everyday life had been highly-influenced by several major institutions and authorities, especially the Church.
+People believed the Bible was the literal and absolute word of God – they believed that humans had been around for only a few thousand years, that Adam and Eve both existed and that the universe revolved around the Earth.

 Many also believed in magic and the supernatural, leading to some of the most infamous witch trials in history during the 17th century.